mailjet/api-documentation/guides/_send-api.md

 When using an inlined attachment, it's possible to insert the file inside the HTML code of the email by using <code>cid:FILENAME.EXT</code>, where FILENAME.EXT is the <code>Filename</code> specified in the declaration of the attachment.
 Optionally, you can set <code>ContentID</code>.
-It's converted to <code>Content-ID</code> SMTP header.
+It's converted to a <code>Content-ID</code> SMTP header.
 The value set must be unique - Mailjet isn't enforcing it - among all the inline attachments and can be used to reference the inlined attachment in the message body, using the following syntax in HTML (since plain text messages can not contain images): <code> &lt;img src="cid:myimagecid"/&gt;</code>

 <aside class="warning">
-Remember to keep the size of your attachments low.
+Remember to keep the size of your attachments small.
 They should not exceed 15 MB.
 </aside>

+<div id="sending-in-bulk"></div>

-##Sending in bulk
+## Send in bulk

 ```php
 <?php